 - All gas piping must be installed in compliance with local codes and utility regulations.
-In the absence of local codes the gas line installation must comply with the latest edition of the Federal Manufactured Home Constructions & Safety Standard (H.U.D.Title 24, Part 3280.707[a][2]), National Fuel Gas Code (ANSI Z223.1) or (CAN/CGA B149.1 or .2) Installation Codes. - Some local regulations require the installation of a manual main shut-off valve and ground joint union external to the furnace as shown in Figure 17 (page 18).
+In the absence of local codes, the gas line installation must comply with the latest edition of the Federal Manufactured Home Constructions & Safety Standard (H.U.D.
+Title 24, Part 3280.707[a][2]), NFGC (ANSI Z223.1) or (CAN/CGA B149.1 or .2) Installation Codes. - Some local regulations require the installation of a manual main shut-off valve and ground joint union external to the furnace as shown in Figure 18.
 The shut-off valve should be readily accessible for service and/or emergency use.
-Consult the local utility or gas supplier for additional requirements regarding placement of the manual main gas shut-off. - Gas piping must never run in or through air ducts, chimneys, gas vents, or elevator shafts. - Compounds used on threaded joints of gas piping must be resistant to the actions of LP propane gas. - The main gas valve and main power disconnect to the furnace must be properly labeled by the installer in case emergency shutdown is required. - Flexible gas connectors are not recommended for this type of furnace but may be used if allowed by local jurisdiction.
+Consult the local utility or gas supplier for additional requirements regarding placement of the manual main gas shut-off. - Per ANSI 21.47, A 1/8-inch NPT plugged tapping, accessible for test gauge connection, must be installed immediately upstream of the gas supply connection to the furnace external to the cabinet.
+If local codes allow the use of a flexible gas appliance connector, always use a new listed connector.
+Do not use a connector that has previously serviced another gas appliance. - Gas piping must never run in or through air ducts, chimneys, gas vents, or elevator shafts. - Compounds used on threaded joints of gas piping must be resistant to the actions of LP propane gas. - The main gas valve and main power disconnect to the furnace must be properly labeled by the installer in case emergency shutdown is required. - Flexible gas connectors are not recommended for this type of furnace but may be used if allowed by local jurisdiction.
 Only new flexible connectors may be used.
 Do not use a connector which has previously serviced another gas appliance. - A drip leg should be installed in the vertical pipe run to the unit if not entering the furnace through the floor.